The Bamff Beavers

 Trees felled and drowned by beavers also offer habitat to many species of fungus, insect and bird, such as owls and woodpeckers.
 Watching the transformation of the landscape and ecology has been a great source of interest to people visiting and living at Bamff over the years.

 As the years have gone by the beavers have extended their territory, creating an extraordinary landscape of wetlands in between the fields and woods, naturalising the ditch than runs through the low ground of the estate with dams & pools, braids & meanders.
 Kits have been seen in all of the years since and many people come from all over the country to see this fascinating project – either to sit by the pond on a summer evening to watch beavers themselves, or to walk round the dams and pools and admire their work.
 There are now dozens of dams and as many pools.

-The Bamff beavers have provided data for many pieces of buy the stars lyrics academic study, including PhDs, MScs, undergraduate dissertations and school projects.
+The Bamff beavers have provided data for many pieces of Dalian academic study, including PhDs, MScs, undergraduate dissertations and school projects.
 Numerous articles have been written and several films have been made.

 Beavers are semi-aquatic rodents.
 There are two species, the Eurasian and the North American, which cannot interbreed, but display similar characteristics and behaviours.
 They are excellent swimmers and divers, can swim underwater for ½ mile, and hold their breath for up to 15 minutes.
 Beavers are best known for their natural trait of building dams in rivers and streams, and building their homes (known as beaver lodges) in the resulting pond.
 They are the second-largest rodent in the world.